 2.3.4 Gas Export Pipeline

-The gas export line will connect to Shell’s WD 143 platform.
+The gas export line would connect to Shell’s WD 143 platform.
 Custody transfer measurement will likely occur on the WD 143 platform upstream of any compression.
 From the WD 143 platform, the gas will be transported to shore via the Shell Gas Transmission’s 30-inch MCGS.
 Details of the oil export pipeline are as follows.

 Size: 12” OD line connected to the FPS with a 12” SCR